SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 6.1.3

-Initial support for *Assetto Corsa EVO* has been added.
+1. Initial support for *Assetto Corsa EVO* has been added.
 The plugin has been added in "Simulator Configuration", but it is deactivated.
 You can activate it manually and add the required application in "Simulator Configuration", but I strongly recommend to use "Simulator Setup".
 Go to the "Basic" page and *Assetto Corsa EVO* will normally be detected automatically.
 Then create a new configuration.

+2. The Engineer does no longer automatically request the pitstop after all settings has been prepared in *Automobilista 2*, since this can lead to unwanted effects when pitstops are planned and prepared multiple times.
+But there is as [setting](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Race-Settings) in the "Session Database" to make it automatic again.

 ***